2012 FA Women's Cup final: Route to the final

-Birmingham City Ladies
+Birmingham City

-As an FA WSL team, Birmingham City Ladies entered the competition in the fifth round, where they were drawn at home to Liverpool Ladies.
+As an FA WSL team, Birmingham City entered the competition in the fifth round, where they were drawn at home to Liverpool.
 They were rewarded for their first half performance on 26 minutes, when Jodie Taylor struck to put them a goal up.
 It was 2-0 just moments later after the half-time though, when Liverpool's goalie Aroon Clansey rushed from her line to deny Carney, only to see her header fall to Isobel Christiansen, who showed terrific instincts to volley into the unguarded net from around 35 yards out.
 With seconds left, the home side did increase their lead when a Chelsea Weston pass found its way to substitute Maz Ballard, who touched the ball past Clansey before poking the ball into the empty net from close range, to give Birmingham a 3-0 win.

-Birmingham faced Sunderland Women in the sixth round at Stratford Town.
+Birmingham faced Sunderland in the sixth round at Stratford Town.
 Kerys Harrop scored in the 22nd minute to give Birmingham the lead.
 Taylor very nearly bagged a second moments later – only for her goal-bound attempt to be saved by Sunderland 'keeper Rachael Laws.
 The hosts were able to coast through the remainder of the first-half, but still had the appetite for a third goal courtesy of Harrop.
 With Blues fully in control, Eniola Aluko added a fourth after 83 minutes, to give Birmingham a 4-0 victory.

-Bristol Academy Women were the opponents in the semi-final, held at Tamworth.
+Bristol Academy were the opponents in the semi-final, held at Tamworth.
 Birmingham made the best possible start at Tamworth FC – taking the lead through Rachel William's header on nine minutes.
 An eventful start produced more drama shortly afterwards the opener, when Carney's goal-bound corner was handled on the line by Bristol Academy's Alex Culvin, leaving the referee no option but to brandish a red card.
 The Vixens were lucky not to receive further punishment, however, due to Williams hacking the resulting penalty wide.
 With David Parker's side firmly in the ascendancy, there was little action to speak of in the remainder of the first-half, that was until Carney bagged two quick fire braces shortly before the break.
 Williams' second was equally as emphatic – smashing home Jodie Taylor's looping cross.
 Mark Sampson's team grabbed a consolation courtesy of Laura del Río's strike late on, but this couldn’t take the gloss off a memorable day for the Ladies, but Birmingham secure their place in the final for the first time in the FA Women's Cup history.